 Since 1990, the Canada’s New Noah program has given young biologists in Canada the opportunity of a lifetime.
-Each year, Wildlife Preservation Canada selects a graduate student from dozens of applicants across Canada for the single, coveted position on the tropical island of Mauritius in the western Indian Ocean.
+Each year, Wildlife Preservation Canada selects a post-secondary graduate from dozens of applicants across Canada for the single, coveted position on the tropical island of Mauritius in the western Indian Ocean.

-Graduates receive the Durrell Endangered Species Management Graduate Certificate (DESMAN) (2019 course information here).
+Graduates receive the Durrell Endangered Species Management Graduate Certificate (DESMAN).
 The full scholarship covers travel, living and training expenses.
 The program is supported by the Alan and Patricia Koval Foundation.

 The program fills an educational gap in this country, providing practical training and field experience in managing wildlife conservation projects and conserving endangered species.
 The program equips participants with the multi-disciplinary skills required to run their own species recovery programs.